The Strongest Man in the Bible: 7 Things To Learn From Him

 With this, he wanted to take full revenge against the Philistines for his two eyes.

 But not only that.
-It was also to get even with them for the humiliations he suffered at their hands (Siegfried Horn, The Seventh-day Adventist Bible Dictionary 1979, 974-75).
+It was also to get even with them for the humiliations he suffered at their hands1.

 So, how did he do it?
-You’ll find out in a bit.
+We’ll find out in a bit.

 What Made Him the Strongest Man in the Bible?

-“Physically, Samson was the strongest man upon the earth” (Ellen White, Patriarchs and Prophets 567.3).
+“Physically, Samson was the strongest man upon the earth”2.

 1) He killed a lion with his bare hands.